liutairan/liutairan.github.io/cv.md

 Please refer to the [Projects](https://liutairan.github.io/projects/) page for details.

 #### University of Georgia // Postdoc
-* Modeling of Trust in Human-Swarm Interactions
+* Human-Swarm Interactions and Multi-Robot System Autonomy
 * Coverage Control and Path Planning with Heterogeneous Robots
 * Aerial Robotics in Agricultural Measurements